Composting as Waste Reduction

 The City Has a 60% Waste Diversion Action Plan Visit https://getinvolved.london.ca/WhyWasteResource

 In London, more than one tonne of waste is produced per person per year, which includes waste generated at home and by businesses.
-Without the action plan, London’s landfill was expected to reach capacity by 2025.
-To prevent this, the City Council approved the plan in the fall 2018.
-This plan pledges that by the end of 2022, it will go from diverting 45% to 60% of residential wastes away from our landfill.
-It is achieved by introducing green bins that can be placed at the curbside, and increasing the number of items that can be recycled such as furniture and textiles.
-Given the Covid-19 municipal expenditures, some delays are expected.
-The City expects that by carrying out this plan, there will be a reduction in greenhouse gas emissions equivalent to removing 4,200 to 6,800 cars off the road, new employment opportunities, more sustainable use of resources and further waste reduction in the future.
+Municipal Council passed a 60% Waste Diversion Action Plan in the fall of 2018 to achieve a 60% waste diversion of residential waste by the end of 2022 from the current rate of 45%.
+Funding was approved in March 2020.
+This is a standalone plan and part of a larger long-term Resource Recovery Strategy in planning for the future as London’s landfill is expected to reach capacity by 2024.
+The Action Plan includes the introduction of a residential curbside green bin program and increasing the number of items that can be recycled such as furniture and textiles.
+Given the Covid-19 challenges to all Londoners, businesses and municipal government, delays are expected.
+The City expects that by carrying out this plan, there will be a significant reduction in greenhouse gas emissions, new job opportunities, more sustainable use of resources and further waste reduction in the future.

 Pesticides cannot be used for cosmetic purposes on lawns, vegetable, and ornamental gardens, patios, driveways, cemeteries, in parks, and schoolyards.
 It includes pesticides that contain certain ingredients, including 2,4-D, diazinon, and glyphosate.
 There are exemptions for agriculture, forestry, the promotion of public health and safety, golf courses (if prescribed conditions are met), and other prescribed uses, and they do not apply to areas pedestrians use regularly.